 Around those, Schedule 2 picks up F&B uniforms billed by the contracted uniform supplier, kitchen smallwares replacement, banquet linens where the hotel maintains its own pool rather than renting, F&B china, glass and silverware breakage replacement, and F&B-allocated music licensing.
 Where the property runs banquet and conference as part of F&B (most do at the boutique tier), the banquet linen and beverage coding flows through Schedule 2 rather than splitting into a separate Conference treatment.

 Schedule 3 (Other Operated Departments).
-Schedule 3 is the home for departments that the hotel operates as standalone profit centres beyond Rooms and F&B. At a typical HK boutique that means the spa, the gym, any retail outlet the hotel runs in-house, the business centre where it still operates as a standalone department, and parking where it is hotel-operated.
-On the AP side that translates to spa supplies through the local distributors of Comfort Zone, Aromatherapy Associates, ESPA, SHISEIDO Professional and Thalgo HK (each property's spa carries one or two product partnerships rather than the full list), gym towels and supplies, gym equipment maintenance where the cost is treatable as supplies rather than capitalised, retail-outlet COGS where the hotel buys its retail stock from local distributors or specialty wholesalers, business-centre supplies, and the parking-operator pass-through where the hotel runs the car park itself rather than leasing it to an operator.
-Under the 12th edition refined OOD definitions, anything operated as a tenant concession (a spa run by a third-party operator on a concession agreement, retail outlets leased to a tenant) is no longer an OOD by default — the rental income comes through Miscellaneous Income and the concession's own supplier invoices do not hit the hotel's AP at all.
-Re-check the OOD inclusions against the new definitions before a spa-supplies invoice is auto-coded to Schedule 3 by AP-recurring-coding habit; the spa may not be an OOD anymore at all.
+OOD covers departments the hotel operates as standalone profit centres beyond Rooms and F&B: spa, gym, in-house retail, standalone business centre, hotel-operated parking.
+On the AP side that means spa supplies through local distributors (Comfort Zone, Aromatherapy Associates, ESPA, SHISEIDO Professional, Thalgo HK — each spa carries one or two product partnerships, not the full list), gym towels and supplies, gym-equipment maintenance treated as supplies rather than capex, retail-outlet COGS, business-centre supplies, and hotel-operated parking pass-throughs.
+Where the gym equipment, spa fit-out or retail joinery is a capital purchase rather than a consumable, the supplier invoice belongs on the project cost ledger, not the departmental P&L — the same boundary that governs reconciling FF&E and OS&E procurement invoices to a committed-versus-actual project budget during a renovation or pre-opening.
+Under the 12th edition refined OOD definitions, anything operated as a tenant concession is no longer an OOD by default — rental income flows through Miscellaneous Income and the concession's supplier invoices never hit hotel AP.
+Re-check the OOD inclusions before a spa-supplies invoice is auto-coded to Schedule 3 out of habit; the spa may not be an OOD anymore at all.

 A note on the operating-department flag at line level: the same Wismettac order can include both general F&B inventory (Schedule 2) and a loyalty-tier welcome basket (Loyalty Programs under 12th edition, per section 2).
 The supplier does not change; the line-level coding does.